 Congratulations to Martin Smith, the 2016 winner of the inaugural Sanders Prize in Public Philosophy for his paper “Why Throwing 92 Heads in a Row is Not Surprising”.
 Martin is a lecturer at the University of Edinburgh, specializing in epistemology, logic, and philosophy of law.
 His paper will be published in Philosophers’ Imprint.
-To read an abstract of his paper, click here.
+Read an abstract of his paper on the Public Philosophy Award page.

 An honorable mention goes to Regina Rini (NYU), the runner-up for the prize.
 Her paper, titled ‘“How Should A Robot Be?”, will be published in Aeon.

 Both Smith and Rini’s essays will be cross-posted in Salon, and The Point.